openvinotoolkit/datumaro/site/README.md

 [Read more](https://www.docsy.dev/docs/getting-started/)

-### Update the submodules
+### Update the submodule of the docsy theme

-To update the submodules you need to have a repository clone.
+To update the submodule of the docsy theme you need to have a repository clone.
 While in the repository folder, use the git command: